Watch the 2021 US Open Tennis Championships on a Deluxe NYC Vacation

 Look – you’re going to be in the city anyway so why not take advantage of this super-amazing NYC vacation package the oh-so-fabulous BTSQ team has put together to top off your US Open experience?
 What is this super-amazing package you ask?
 Well let me tell you.
 It’s the NH Collection New York Madison Avenue 2-Night Getaway.
 And what does that include you’re wondering.
 Well let me tell you that too.

-Along with that two-night stay are orchestra or front mezzanine tickets to a Broadway show – yes – Broadway is back starting in September folks! – plus your choice of one of Beyond Times Square’s exclusive private walking tours.
-Completing this exceptional vacation package is access to the 24/7 support line AND a complete list of the newly updated BTSQ Travel Health Protocols – including the very important fact that fully vaccinated guides and drivers are available upon your request.
-The NH package sounds like a no-brainer to me!
+Along with that two night stay are orchestra or front mezzanine tickets to a Broadway show – yes – Broadway is back starting in September folks! – plus your choice of one of Beyond Times Square’s exclusive private walking tours.
+Completing this exceptional vacation package is access to the 24/7 support line AND a complete list of the newly updated BTSQ Travel Health Protocols – including the very important fact that all BTSQ guides and drivers are vaccinated.
+The NH package sounds like an NB to me (no-brainer 😉)!

 And that is game-set-match!
 Which is my cute way – or corny way – depending on how you view it – of letting you know that you have come to the end of this blog.
 And that means it’s time for you to ace the way you view the US Open this year – and your accompanying NYC vacation.
 So, be a love, grab your phone and give those super-knowledgeable travel specialists over at Beyond Times Square a call and let them help get you to the US Open 2021 in style!